ShoweryCellar34/Phantom-Renderer/README.md

 # What is Phantom Renderer?

 Phantom Renderer basic file OpenGL based renderer using GLFW.
 This is mostly just for use in my other projects.
+It is designed in a way that everywhere a class/stuct has no private methods/properties for easy access to internal data \(all properties/methods that would be private are prefixed with `i_`\)

 ## Platform support